Last updated on March 19th, 2019 at 03:52 pm

 - 3 tbsp olive oil

-Preheat oven to 425 F degrees.
-Place a roasting pan on a baking dish to prevent making a total mess of your oven.
+- Prepare oven and roasting pan: Preheat oven to 425 F degrees.
+Place a small roasting pan on a baking dish to prevent making a total mess of your oven.

-Bake in the oven for about 1 hour and 15 minutes or until golden and cooked through.
+- Bake: Transfer the roasting pan to the oven.
+Bake for about 1 hour and 15 minutes or until golden and cooked through.
 To check to see if it's done, insert a knife into the thickest part of the thigh, and the juices should run clear.
+To properly test if the chicken is cooked through, use a meat thermometer to check and make sure the internal temperature of the chicken is 165F/75C degrees.